nicenemo/nicenemo.github.io/content/post/2020-05-23-keys_to_your_hands.md

 Author: Hans Kruse
   - gear
 ---
-For quite a while I am looking into faster, smaller and hopefully more ergonomic keyboards.
+I am looking into faster, smaller and hopefully more ergonomic keyboards.
 Below you will find a selection of my thoughts on _(custom build)_ mechanical keyboards.
  <!--more-->